Our newest awards and publications!

 The Laboratory for Cognitive Neuroimaging and Stimulation employs multimodal neuroimaging techniques, involving both typical and atypical populations, to investigate the neural mechanisms underlying a range of psychological phenomena.
 Our research focuses on reinforcement learning and decision making, cognitive control, and spatial navigation, as mediated by a network of brain systems including anterior cingulate cortex, the midbrain dopamine system, the basal ganglia, and parahippocampal cortex.
-Please visit our Resources page for an overview our methods, our People page for summaries of our research, and our Publication page for the details.
+Please visit our Lab and Resources page for an overview our methods, our People page for summaries of our research, and our Publication page for the details.

 The central goal of our research program is threefold: